 Like all open world games, if you are like me I really don’t shoot straight at the main story but go for the side-missions first (because come on who doesn’t do this?).
 If you dig your sweet time on these little nuggets of lore there is a treasure trove of content to be had.
-Whether it is running some simple errands or killing mythological creatures, it is definitely worth your time checking all of these out, even after completing the storyline.
+Whether it is running some simple tasks or eradicating some stuff of legend, it is definitely worth your time checking all of these out, more so after completing the game.

 Combat in the game, to put it in a few words can be described as fluid, intuitive and creative.
-Let’s start first with the ground fights which can basically be described as a constant and engaging flurry of light and heavy attacks (with the occasional and satisfying parrying) which are really easy to learn thanks to the in-game tutorial.
-There are numerous weapons to choose from like swords, staves, maces, daggers and axes – All of them feels varied enough that I wanted to try them all and see what works in a given situation.
-The experimentation and discovery in close-quarters combat feels really rewarding especially when you have a plethora of gear to choose from, the numbers here are really staggering but in a good way because it opens a lot in the customization department.
+Let’s start first with the visceral ground bouts which can easily be described as a mix-up of light and heavy outings (with the occasional and satisfying parrying), all of which are really easy to learn thanks to the in-game tutorial at the very start.
+There are numerous weapons to choose from and all of them feels varied enough that I wanted to try them all and see what works in a given situation.

 To further develop you character, the game presents you with 3 distinct skill trees namely the Hunter, Warrior and Assassin routes.
 From here you can fine-tune your build even further by mixing different skills or focusing on a specific path of mastery, all of which are viable.
 A small tip though: don’t ever underestimate and neglect the power of a Spartan kick!
 It will prove really useful for you in “heightened” situations 😉